Pain

 DON’T LET SHOULDER PAIN LIMIT YOUR PRODUCTIVITY

 Posture is always a work in progress for me and for most humans.
 I want to get the most out of my day, so I eat well (gluten is the enemy), work out, and practice mindfulness, but my posture is the last thing on my mind.
 I can hear my mom telling me; “Ashley, sit up straight”!
 Turns out she was right, and the consequences of not doing so were long-lasting.It was a tough realization for me.
-Posture plays such an important role in shoulder function and could be the root cause of pain in that area.
+Posture plays an important role in shoulder function and could be the root cause of pain in that area.

 Let’s do a test so that you can feel what I am describing.
 Get into that slouched that posture that we all find ourselves falling into at the end of the day.